Bull Run Monument

 Rare wartime photograph showing the Matthews House on the battlefield

 The reconstructed Henry House and Bull Run Monument

 In the early months of the Civil War, United States political leaders pushed their generals for a march on Richmond, the established Confederate capital, believing that this action would bring a swift end to the rebellion.
 With great optimism and fears that they might miss the quick and decisive end of the rebellion, Northern civilians followed the soldiers to Bull Run.
 Some even held picnics, believing that they would witness a short engagement and complete victory for from a nearby hill.

-Union General McDowell was wary about this sort of action, as his men were inexperienced and green, just like the Confederate forces.
-Intense political pressure eventually pushed McDowell to march into action, against his better judgement.
-He set out with a large force of 35,000 men, hoping to send two columnns to attack the Confederate line of Bull Run to occupy their attention.
-His plan was to then send the third columnn to the rear of the Confederate line, cutting off their supply line to Richmond.
-McDowell's plan was designed to force a Confederate retreat and relieve some pressure on the Capital.
+Union General Irvin McDowell recognized that such an outcome was unlikely as his soldiers were inexperienced, but the same was true of Confederate forces.
+Intense political pressure eventually pushed McDowell to march into action despite his personal feelings against such a battle tactic.
+He set out with a large force of 35,000 men hoping to send two columns to attack the Confederate line of Bull Run to occupy their attention.
+McDowell’s other plan was to then send the third column to the rear of the Confederate line which cuts off their supply line to Richmond.
+McDowell's ultimate goal was designed to force a Confederate retreat and relieve some pressure on the Capital.